 Another modification is known as line kickball, in which there is only one batter who kicks and then every other player runs in a single file line.
 Once the pitcher receives the kick they can begin to tag players out.
 Every player who gets out then becomes a fielder until the last person in line crosses home plate.

-Dodgeball is the most well-known sport that uses kickballs, although the balls used are generally smaller despite there kickball classification.
+Dodgeball is the most well-known sport that uses kickballs, although the balls used are generally smaller despite their kickball classification.
 In dodgeball, two even teams are on opposite sides of a centerline.
-The purpose of the game is to get all of the opposing players out by hitting them with the kickball or by catching an opposing player's throw.
+The purpose of the game is to get all of the opposing players out by hitting them with the kickball or by catching an opposing player’s throw.
 The team with the last man standing, wins.
 If you are able to catch a ball, then a player on your team who was already out may reenter the game.
 Many dodgeball games have rules against being hit in the head, and either count headshots as null or sometimes even an out for the thrower of that ball.